-3.4 Effect of climate change with enhanced NPP by vegetation zone and by land use net change is uncertain due to the great environmental heterogeneity within each zone.
+3.4 Effect of climate change with enhanced NPP by vegetation zone and by land use

+In each vegetation zone the median net change of SOC stocks across all pixels was positive (Fig. S4.3 in Supplement 4).
+For each vegetation zone as a whole, the direction of net change is uncertain due to the great environmental heterogeneity within each zone.
 Most changes between land use types across vegetation zones were similarly uncertain because of the great heterogeneity involved.
-Conversion of cropland to wetland, however, has a high certainty of C stock gains with a mean of 3 kg C m-2.
-Similarly, conversion of wetlands to crops is highly certain to incur losses of C with a mean of 5 kg C m-2 across vegetation zones.
+Conversion of cropland to wetland, however, has a high certainty of SOC stock gains with a mean of $3 \text{ kg C m}^{-2}$ .
+Similarly, conversion of wetlands to crops is highly certain to incur losses of SOC with a mean of $5 \text{ kg C m}^{-2}$ across vegetation zones.
 Conversion of wetlands to pastures or plantations are also fairly certain to incur losses.